kumahq/kuma-website/docs/docs/1.1.4/introduction/what-is-kuma.md

 # Overview

+TODO @bradamant3 in consultation: rewrite initial paragraph at a higher level of abstraction. (assume reader does not know what is service mesh?)

 Kuma is a platform agnostic open-source control plane for service mesh and microservices management, with support for Kubernetes, VM, and bare metal environments.

 <center>